bhabesh2/mileston-repo/projects 3/to-do-app/README.md

 ## Data Persistence

-The TaskTracker app utilizes local storage to store and retrieve tasks, ensuring that the data remains accessible even after closing the application.
+The todo App app utilizes local storage to store and retrieve tasks, ensuring that the data remains accessible even after closing the application.

 ## Limitations

-- The TaskTracker app uses local storage, which has a limited storage capacity in web browsers (usually around 5-10 MB).
+- The todo App app uses local storage, which has a limited storage capacity in web browsers (usually around 5-10 MB).
 If the local storage limit is exceeded, the app may not function as expected.
 - The app does not offer user authentication or account creation.
 It is designed for personal use or within a limited group of users sharing the same device/browser.